epam/ai-dial/docs/user-guide.md

 ### Publish

-Users can publish prompts to make them available for the target audience.
+You can publish prompts to make them available for the target audience.
+You can also unpublish them to withdraw from the public use.

 **Note**: to publish a shared prompt, [duplicate](#duplicate-1) it and then publish.

 **To publish a prompt**:

-1. Click **Publish** in the prompt menu.
+1. Click **Publish** in the prompt's menu.

 ![](./img/publish-prompt.png)

 2. In the pop-up window:
-   * Enter the publish request name in the upper area.
+   * Enter **publication request name** in the upper area.
-   * Select the organization.
-You can also create a dedicated folder to publish your prompt into.
+   * In **Publish to**, select the organization or a folder to publish your prompt into.
-   * Specify access rules.
-For example Role-Equals-Admin. **Note**: the available roles and permissions are configured for each organization individually.
-Contact your support to find out the rules applicable in your organization.
+   * In **Allow access...**, specify access rules.
+For example Role-Equals-Admin. **Note**: the available roles are defined in each organization individually.
+Contact your support to find out the rules are applicable in your organization.
-   * If you have selected a folder, you can choose what prompts you want to publish.
+   * In **Prompts**, if you have selected a folder, you can choose what prompts you want to publish.
    * Click **Send request** to send your publication request to the administrator. **Note**: you can revoke your publication request only prior it has been approved.

 ![](./img/publish-prompt-request.png)

-3. When your request is approved, the published prompt or a folder with prompt(s) will become available in the Organization section.
+3. When your request is approved, the published prompt or a folder with prompt(s) will become available in the Organization tab.

 ![](./img/organization-section-prompts.png)